-All of the cultural resources described above are located within the approximately 710-acre3 area that was registered as a National Historic Landmark in 1966.
-The area was formally nominated for placement in 1971 as a historic district on the National Register of Historic Places because of its significance as the site of one of the earliest Hawaiian settlements.
+All of the cultural resources described above are located within the approximately 710-acre4 area that was registered as a National Historic Landmark in 1966.
+The area was formally nominated for placement in 1971 as a historic district on the National Register of Historic Places because of its significance as the site of one of the earliest Hawaiian settlements and "the longest and most complete record of human occupation in the Hawaiian Islands" (see Appendix A for the National Register of Historic Places Inventory Nomination Form).